vitest-dev/vitest/docs/config/index.md

 - **Default:** `'webdriverio'`
 - **CLI:** `--browser.provider=./custom-provider.ts`

 Path to a provider that will be used when running browser tests.
+Vitest provides two providers which are `webdriverio` (default) and `playwright`.
 Provider should be exported using `default` export and have this shape:

 ```ts
 export interface BrowserProvider {